rahulpds24/captcha_three/README.md

    ```

 ## Usage
-1. Run the application.
-2. Enter the captcha image URL in the provided input field.
+1. Create an instance of `CaptchaSolver` with the captcha image URL.
-3. Click 'Solve Captcha' to retrieve the solved text.
+2. Call the `solve_captcha()` method to get the solved text.

 ## License
 This project is licensed under the MIT License.